Freediving in Bali – Guide & Tips on when and where to go

 Jemeluk Bay – Amed

-Amed is known as freedivers’ Mecca in Bali thanks to the clear waters, ideal depths, rich marine life and calm seas where the most famous instructors use to hold courses and camps.
+Amed is known as freedivers’ Mecca in Bali thanks to the clear waters, ideal depths, rich marine life, and calm seas which the most famous instructors use to hold courses and camps.

-Those who look for some interesting things to see, we suggest entering the water in front of the Kembali Beach Bungalows hotel (which is an excellent place to stay by the way!).
-Close to the shore, the vibrant reef offers some of the most vibrant marine life with lobsters, clownfish, rays, morays and turtles around, while if you continue swimming to the left (towards Agung Volcano) you will find the Pyramids.
+For those who look for some interesting things to see, we suggest entering the water in front of the Kembali Beach Bungalows Hotel (which is an excellent place to stay by the way!).
+Close to the shore, the vibrant reef offers some of the most vibrant marine life with lobsters, clownfish, rays, morays, and turtles around, while if you continue swimming to the left (towards Agung Volcano) you will find the Pyramids.
 This artificial reef installation is made of neutral Ph concrete blocks and tires to create a new reef in the depth of 5-35 m/16-115 ft.
 A must-see place when freediving in Bali!

 USAT Liberty Wreck – Tulamben